Jucodez/Accenture-North-America-Data-Analytics-and-Visualization-Job-Simulation/README.md

 ![reaction type visual](https://github.com/Jucodez/Accenture-North-America-Data-Analytics-and-Visualization-Job-Simulation/assets/102746691/1f098cca-0ed6-4f0e-bcbc-e344052c90e4)

 It should be noted that 2 of the top 4 reactions are scared and hate.
-It might not be so great spreading content promoting such reactions on the platform
+It might not be so great to spread content promoting such reactions on the platform.

 Investigating further by taking a sample of content with these reactions and examining what they are might help understand how best to handle the situation.